beacoder/gptel-cpp-complete/README.md

 Unlike generic AI assistants, this package is designed to behave like a **language-server–style completion engine**, not a chat bot.
+Its sole purpose is **accurate, minimal, inline code continuation**.

 ---